NazilaPranti/Real-Time-Face-Recognizer/README.md

 Only RecognizerP.py file need to be run

 To run it u have to install
-  python 2.7
+  python 2.7,
-  cv2
+  cv2,
-  numpy
+  numpy,
-  pillow
+  pillow and
   num2words